 What are the things to keep in mind when working out in the winter?

 - Dress in layers.
 This is good for both warmth and flexibility.
 You can always peel layers off as your body heat goes up, and put them back on when you cool down.
-Plus, never forget your head, ears, hand, and feet - bundle them up, as well!
 Learn more about your winter gear essentialshere.

 However, to start you off, here are some of the absolute must-haves:

 - Glove liners.
 Make sure that your hands stay toasty as you wear glove liners under your gloves.
 Glove liners allow you the option to take off your outer gloves without necessarily exposing your hands to the icy cold.
-Plus, enjoy another layer of warmth!
 Make sure that you choose the best one by reading thisguide.

 - Stay hydrated.
 Remember to carry some water with you if you will be exercising more than an hour continuously – even this small effort demands some hydration!
 And always remember to bring water for your cool-down session, as muscles tend to warm up quicker than the rest of your body.